 The cause of blepharospasm is not fully understood.
-At the moment, doctors believe the main cause is pressure on the facial nerve from a structure or abnormality in the brain.
-The most common finding is a blood vessel at the base of the brain, pressing on the nerve.
-There are other, rare causes too, such as infections or strokes.
+Doctors believe the main cause is pressure on the facial nerve from a structure or abnormality in the brain.
+The most common finding is a blood vessel at the base of the brain pressing on the nerve.
+There are other rare causes too, such as infections or strokes.